heartsucker/node-deb/README.md

 ### Dev Requirements
 Tests are run via `docker`.
 This is also available through `apt` and `brew`.

+## Support

+`node-deb` only officially supports the currently supported LTS versions of Debian and Ubuntu.
+This includes both for building packages and deploying packages.
+At the time of this update, this translates to Debian Wheezy through Stretch and Ubuntu Precise through Xenial.
+Care has been taken to ensure this packages correctly on macOS, and macOS specific issues should still be reported.

 ## Contributing
 Please make all pull requests to the `develop` branch.